-Winter Whale Watching on the Oregon Coast offers front row seats for folks to witness the yearly migration of the grey whale.
+The Oregon Coast offers front row seats for folks to witness the yearly migration of the grey whale.

 Winter Whale Watching can be observed as gray whales cruise along the Oregon coast en route from Alaska to Mexico, spouting geyser-like blasts of spray as they go.
 Thanks to towering coastal bluffs and a string of beaches set aside as state parks, Oregon offers visitors front-row seats for whale watching.
 People come from all over the United States to learn about the gray whales that migrate past our coast each year.
+There have been sightings of the great Humpback, too.

-Located on U.S. 101 along the seawall in scenic Depoe Bay, the Whale Watching Center is but one place to the center locate and watch whales as they blow, dive, spy hop and breach.
+Located on U.S. 101 along the seawall in scenic Depoe Bay, the Whale Watching Center is but one place to locate and watch whales as they blow, dive, spy hop and breach.
 About 18,000 gray whales will pass by in about 4 weeks, from mid-December to mid-January.
 The same locations are still great viewing spots.

 Oregon Bed and Breakfast Guild member inns on the Oregon Coast can be home base for your trip to the Oregon Coast to witness this yearly migration.
-From Astoria to Port Orford, 6 inspected and approved bed and breakfast inns of the Oregon B&B Guild will provide the ultimate in Oregon Coast Lodging.
+From Astoria to Port Orford, 5 inspected and approved bed and breakfast inns of the Oregon B&B Guild will provide the ultimate in Oregon Coast Lodging.

 Oregon Bed and Breakfast Guild is ready to share Oregon with you: it’s environment, culture, and heritage.
 Combine gracious hospitality with ambiance at an inspected and approved Oregon Bed and Breakfast Guild member Inn.